AdamKormos/TemporaryContentMarker/README.md

 IMPORTANT: You can get rid of every file in this plugin except the TempContentMarker.gd script and "plugin.cfg".
 The rest of the files are just for demonstration of how the system works.

 # Contact
-If you have any questions/concerns or just wanna say hi, you can hit me up at [Twitter](https://twitter.com/olcgreen) or add me on Discord (Green#8661)
+If you have any questions/concerns or just wanna say hi, you can message me on [Twitter](https://twitter.com/olcgreen) or add me on Discord (Green#8661)